-A separate CfP for supplemental EPO proposals will be issued.
-EPO proposals will be solicited only from those proposers whose research proposals have been already recommended for an award.
-We strongly encourage every successful Stage 1 Chandra proposer to consider submitting an Education and Public Outreach (EPO) supplemental proposal.
+A separate CfP for supplemental Education and Public Outreach (EPO) proposals will be issued.
+EPO proposals will be solicited only from those US-based proposers whose research proposals have been recommended for an award in Chandra Cycle 10.
+We strongly encourage every successful US-based Stage 1 Chandra proposer to consider submitting an Education and Public Outreach (EPO) supplemental proposal.

-The Chandra Cycle 8 EPO Grant Program's Call for Proposals will be released on the Chandra website (http://cxc.harvard.edu/) about mid-June 2006.
-Instructions and guidelines for preparing supplemental EPO proposals and the criteria for evaluating them will be posted, with links to the relevant OSS Education sites and documents.
+The Chandra Cycle 10 EPO Grant Program's Call for Proposals will be released on the Chandra website about mid-June 2008.
+Instructions and guidelines for preparing supplemental EPO proposals and the criteria for evaluating them will be posted, along with links to the relevant Science Mission Directorate Education sites and documents.
 The deadline for submitting an electronic copy of the Chandra EPO proposal will be 5 p.m.
-EDT on 20 October 2006 [with the hardcopy deadline being 4 p.m.
-EDT on 25 October 2006].
+EDT on Friday, 24 October 2008 (with the hardcopy deadline being 4 p.m.
+EDT on Wednesday, 29 October 2008).